Sauce: Japanese

 Sauces used in traditional Japanese cuisine are usually based on shōyu (soy sauce), miso or dashi.
-Ponzu, citrus-flavored soy sauce, and yakitori no tare, sweetened rich soy sauce, are examples of shōyu-based sauces.
+Ponzu, citrus-flavoured soy sauce, and yakitori no tare, sweetened rich soy sauce, are examples of shōyu-based sauces.
 Miso-based sauces include gomamiso, miso with ground sesame, and amamiso, sweetened miso.
 In modern Japanese cuisine, the word "sauce" often refers to Worcestershire sauce, introduced in the 19th century and modified to suit Japanese tastes.
 Tonkatsu, okonomiyaki, and yakisoba sauces are based on this sauce.
-Japanese sauce or wasabi sauce is used on sushi and sashimi or mixed with soy sauce to make wasabi-joyu.

 Korean

 Korean cuisine uses sauces such as doenjang, gochujang, samjang, aekjeot, and soy sauce.

 Latin and Spanish American

 Salsas ("sauces" in Spanish) such as pico de gallo (tomato, onion and chili chopped with lemon juice), salsa cocida, salsa verde, chile, and salsa roja are an important part of many Latin and Spanish-American cuisines in the Americas.
 Typical ingredients include chili, tomato, onion, and spices; thicker sauces often contain avocado.

 Mexican cuisine includes sauces which may contain chocolate, seeds, and chiles collectively known by the Nahua name mole (compare guacamole).

 In Argentinian and Uruguayan cuisine, chimichurri is an uncooked sauce used in cooking and as a table condiment for grilled meat.

 Peruvian cuisine uses sauces based mostly in different varieties of ají combined with several ingredients, most notably salsa huancaína based on fresh cheese and salsa de ocopa based on peanuts or nuts.